benjaminbolbrinker/teoroo-journal-club/README.rst

 Option 1: Docker (recommended)
 ******************************

-Be sure docker is installed.
+Be sure docker is installed on your system.

 .. code:: bash